tgteacher/BigData-LA2/ASSIGNMENT.md

 *i+user_mean+item_mean-m* (*m* is the global rating) The RMSE should compare the original rating column and the predicted rating column.
 Training and test sets should be determined as before.
-Your ALS model should use the same parameters as before and be initialized with the random seed passed on the command line.
+Your ALS model should use the same parameters as before and be initialized with the random seed passed as parameter.

 #### Required syntax